HPInc/hippy/README.md

 Hippy Python Module
 ==================

-Hippy is a Python® module designed to communicate with SoHal.
-The devices and methods in hippy mirror the SoHal spec, but hippy handles all of the websocket communication for the user.
+Hippy is a Python® module designed to communicate with SoHal (the HP Sprout Immersive Computer's Hardware Abstraction Layer).
+The devices and methods in hippy mirror the SoHal spec, but hippy handles all of the websocket communication and JSONRPC-2.0 protocol for the user.

 Note that the objects in the hippy module are not thread safe.